Avoiding decoherence with giant atoms in a two-dimensional structured environment: Numerical methods

 \section{Numerical methods}

-The aforementioned Van Hove singularities [see \secref{sec:theory}, after \eqref{eq:group-velocity}] in the middle of the band and the band edges introduce branch cuts that make it hard to analytically calculate the exact atomic and bath populations over time.
-While we provide derivations for those quantities in the Appendix, we rely heavily on numerical simulations in order to study the dynamics of the system.
+The aforementioned Van Hove singularities [see \secref{sec:theory}, after \eqref{eq:group-velocity}] in the middle of the band and at the band edges introduce branch cuts that make it hard to analytically calculate how the exact atomic and bath populations evolve over time.
+While we provide derivations for those quantities in the \appref{app:resolvent}, we rely heavily on numerical simulations in order to study the dynamics of the system.
 In this section, we present the numerical methods we develop and use in this work.

 We base our numerical method on a so-called \textit{split-operator} approach~\cite{Press2007}, which has been used in previous studies of small and giant atoms coupled to structured environments~\cite{Gonzalez-Tudela2017, Soro2023}.
 Essentially, this method is based on splitting the full Hamiltonian in \eqref{eq:H} into the bath part $H_B$ [diagonal in Fourier space, \eqref{eq:H_B_momentum}], the atomic part $H_A$ [diagonal in real space, \eqref{eq:H_A}], and the interaction part $H_\text{int}$ [\eqref{eq:H_int}], and evolving the system by repeatedly applying the approximate time-evolution operator